-Read more details information about Emetophobia Symptoms here.
+Read more detailed information about Emetophobia Symptoms here.

 The majority of Emetophobia sufferers will almost certainly be able to ‘pin-point’ a time in their lives when they were sick, and that it was ‘so bad’ that it has subsequently developed into this phobia.

 Whilst it is understandable that people want to be able to identify a certain event that ‘created’ their phobia, there is very little evidence to support this notion.

 Most people who have a phobia of flying in a plane have never been involved in a plane crash!

 Having worked with a large number of Emetophobia sufferers here in the West Midlands there are a number of common ‘factors’ that we see that are more related to the development of this phobia, including the following observations:

 - Sufferers always have a very high ‘desire for control’ and may even have associated OCD problems.

 - They have a ‘catastrophic’ thinking style, often learnt from a catastrophic parent.

 - They have a large number of ‘safety behaviours’ such as frequent hand washing, avoiding alcohol and checking sell-by-dates on food.

 - They exhibit a high degree of ‘learned helplessness’ and believe that they can never overcome emetophobia.